-- Cooperating with medical record reviews and reviews of telephone and appointment accessibility; - Cooperating with the complaint review process; - Participating in provider satisfaction surveys; and - Cooperating with reviews of quality of care issues and critical incident reporting.
+- Cooperating with medical record reviews; - Cooperating with telephonic based surveys to evaluate appointment and after-hours accessibility; - Cooperating with the complaint review process; - Participating in provider satisfaction surveys; and - Cooperating with reviews of quality of care issues and critical incident reporting.

 In addition, providers are invited to participate in MHS Health QI Committees and in local focus groups conducted by MHS Health.
 Participation on the committees listed below provides network clinicians with a structured forum for input.
-Clinicians may also provide feedback to MHS Health via the provider Services Department.
-Call the MHS Health Provider Inquiry Line at 1-800-222-9831 and when prompted say "something else".
-This will connect you to the provider Services Department.
+Clinicians may also provide feedback to MHS Health via the Provider Services Department.
+Call the MHS Health Provider Inquiry Line at 1-800-222-9831.